cbcf/simple-rss-directory-index/README.md

 Here I found a utility called [Download Station](https://www.synology.com/dsm/packages/DownloadStation).
 Among many features it has a particularly interesting one:
-Subscribing to RSS feeds and aut-downloading their content.
+Subscribing to RSS feeds and autp-downloading their content.

 ### ⚠️ Security considerations